metaschema-framework/metaschema-java/CONTRIBUTING.md

 ### Core metaschema functions functions

-The Metaschema [specification](https://pages.nist.gov/metaschema/specification/syntax/metapath/) and [this conformant library](/) library implement the Metapath functions required by the specification.
-See the library's [registry class with an inventory of these functions](https://github.com/metaschema-framework/metaschema-java/blob/v1.1.0/core/src/main/java/gov/nist/secauto/metaschema/core/metapath/function/library/DefaultFunctionLibrary.java) for a list of custom, OSCAL-specific functions in the 1.1.0 release.
+The Metaschema [specification](https://pages.nist.gov/metaschema/specification/syntax/metapath/) and [this conformant library](https://github.com/metaschema-framework/metaschema-java) library implement the Metapath functions required by the specification.
+See the library's [registry class with an inventory listing of the functions](https://github.com/metaschema-framework/metaschema-java/blob/main/core/src/main/java/gov/nist/secauto/metaschema/core/metapath/function/library/DefaultFunctionLibrary.java) supported in the most current release.

 # Licenses and attribution